-When you’re hurt in a serious work accident, you need workers comp benefits from your employer to recover the costs you’ve suffered.
-But that may be easier said than done.
-That’s especially true if your employer lists you as an independent contractor.
-They may deny your workers comp claim on these grounds.
+When you’re hurt in a serious work accident, you need workers' comp benefits from your employer to recover the costs you’ve suffered.
+But that may lead you to wonder, “is an independent contractor eligible for workers' compensation benefits?”
+If your employer lists you as an independent contractor, they may deny your workers' comp claim on these grounds.

 Luckily, your lawyer can step in and help you get the benefits you’re due for your injuries.

 Unfortunately, many employers misclassify employees as independent contractors as a ploy to save money.
-They may try to avoid taxes or paying for workers comp benefits by considering you an independent contractor.
-Luckily, you have options to get your workers comp benefits to protect your health and finances.
+They may try to avoid taxes or paying for workers' comp benefits by considering you an independent contractor because of the differences in contractor vs. employee benefits.
+Luckily, you have options to get your workers' comp benefits to protect your health and finances.

 If your employer has claimed you’re an independent contractor, your lawyer could help you prove them wrong.
 Independent contractors usually work on their own terms, without the same rules and restrictions as an employee.
 Your lawyer will help you gather evidence showing you are or were an employee based on your work responsibilities and other evidence.

 If your employer states that you’re considered an independent contractor, they may be looking for an opportunity to avoid paying for your losses.
-Because of this, you may need help from an experienced workers comp lawyer serving your Iowan community.
+They can do this because of the differences in contractor vs. employee benefits for on-the-job injuries.
+Because of this, you may need help from an experienced workers' comp lawyer serving your Iowan community.

-At Pothitakis Law Firm, PC, we know how tough it may be to seek workers comp benefits, tha’s why our expert legal team is here to will work diligently in pursuit of your benefits.
-Find help when you call 319-754-6400 or when you fill out the online contact form below.
+At Pothitakis Law Firm, PC, we know how tough it may be to seek workers' comp benefits, and you may be confused on the benefits of being an independent contractor vs. employee.
+That’s why our expert legal team is here to will work diligently in pursuit of your benefits.
+Find help when you call our office or when you fill out the online contact form below.